alexaulbach/RadarTracker/README.md

 # RadarTracker
 This is a Factorio mod.
-It adds a new radar called "train-tracker".
-If you place that trains will track their path as if they have built in a small internal radar.
+It adds a new types of radars:
+- Mobile tracker: Scans every half seconds any running device and tries to look forward.

-You need to research radar-tracker technology and place a train-tracker anywhere and the trains scans the area around them.
+You need to research the different radar-tracker-technologies and place the radars.

 #Changes to the original train-tracker:
 This is originally a mod called "train-tracker".
 See below for "Background".